burnedpopcorn/sonic3air-webport/README.md

 No financial gain is made from this project.

 Any commercial use of this project without SEGA's explicit consent is strictly prohibited.

-## Repository overview

-This repository is split into several different projects:
-* The larger external dependencies (namely SDL2, Ogg/Vorbis, zlib) inside the "framework" directory.
-These are copies of the respective open source projects, with a few custom changes applied where needed - see the "how-to-build.txt" files in there for details.
-* The librmx libraries that together with the external dependencies build a foundation for my own projects (S3AIR and my private stuff).
-This primarily consists of rmxbase, a collection of helper and utility classes, and rmxmedia, which is providing a basic game framework built on top of SDL2 & OpenGL.
-* Lemonscript language library, with compiler and runtime environment for script execution.
-* Oxygen Engine, the backbone game engine powering Sonic 3 A.I.R.
-This includes input, graphics, audio handling, and all the other game application stuff, as well as a simulation environment built around lemonscript that - as far as needed for the purposes of S3AIR - emulates aspects of Sega Genesis hardware.
-Note that Oxygen can be built as its own application (OxygenApp) that lacks the S3AIR C++ code.
-* S3AIR-specific C++ code, scripts and data in the "Oxygen/sonic3air" directory.
-Yes, that's what it's named.

 ## Contributors